icshwi/essdm_scripts/DMonVM/README.md

 ![Connection Example](5.png)

-### Add the CentOS ios image into the VM which just is created.
+### Add the CentOS iso image into the VM which just is created.
 * Storage > Controller:IDE > Optical Drive

 ![Connection Example](6.png)